A good chart of accounts is the foundation for good record keeping. This is true for all industries, including commercial real estate.

 Terms in the Lease

-As outlined in the lease, the tenant agrees to pay a certain amount (usually monthly) to cover these operational expenses.
+As outlined in the lease, the tenant agrees to pay a certain amount (usually monthly) to cover these operating expenses.
 When the reconciliation report is generated, if the owner’s expenses were greater than the amount collected from the tenant during the year, the tenant may owe for the remaining difference.
 On the other hand, if the expenses were less than what the tenant paid, the landlord may refund or reduce the following year’s monthly CAM charges accordingly.

 Either way, the landlord/owner must have a clean record of all the expenses incurred throughout the year to ensure full repayment of the CAM expenses.
 Plus, it is necessary for future budgeting.

-Keep in mind, CAM expenses are just one area of expenses that need to be tracked.
+Keep in mind; CAM expenses are just one area of expenses that need to be tracked.
 We will address the other areas as well below.
 A good way to track expenses is to use the class function in QuickBooks.
 If you want to learn more about CAM reconciliation, check out this article.
 But first, let’s address classes.

 To Class or Not to Class